 The bitterling (Rhodeus sericeus) has established itself in a number of ponds, small lakes and canals in the UK.
 Read more about this non-native fish.

-Appearance: bitterling have a deep laterally compressed body with bright silver and indescent light purple sides.
-They have a long bright orange dorsal fin and bright orange dorsal and anal fins.
+Appearance: bitterling have a deep laterally compressed body with bright silver and iridescent light purple sides.
+They have a long bright orange dorsal fin and anal fins.
 The pectoral and pelvic fins are usually white.
-Eyes are golden red and large and the mouth is slightly up-turned.
+Eyes are golden red and large, and the mouth is slightly up-turned.

 British record: 12dms (British Record Fish Committee January 2015)

-Lateral Line: incomplete lateral line.
-A scale count of 32 -38 along its flank.
+Lateral line scale count: incomplete lateral line.
+A scale count of 32-38 along its flank.